Skip to content

 mutable Cannot Be Omitted

-Inside the lambda, we need to call std::move(self).run()—this operation modifies the state of self (changing status from kValid to kConsumed).
-If the lambda is const (without mutable), self becomes a const reference inside, and we cannot call state-modifying operations on a const object, causing a direct compilation failure.
+The lambda needs to call self.invoke()—this operation modifies the state of self (changing status from kValid to kConsumed).
+If the lambda is const (without mutable), self is a const reference inside the lambda, and we cannot call state-modifying operations on a const object, causing compilation to fail.

-cont is a normal callable object (usually a lambda), so direct cont(mid) invocation would also work.
-But std::invoke is defensive programming—if someone passes a member function pointer as the subsequent callback, direct call syntax would fail, whereas std::invoke would not.
-Uniformly using std::invoke ensures correct behavior regardless of what callable object is passed in.
+next is a generic callable object (usually a lambda), so direct next(...) syntax would also work.
+However, std::invoke is defensive programming—if someone passes a member function pointer as the subsequent callback, direct call syntax fails, but std::invoke handles it.
+Uniformly using std::invoke guarantees correct behavior regardless of the callable type passed.

 Summary

-The next article is the final one in this series—we will use systematic test cases to verify the entire implementation and compare the performance differences with the original Chromium version.
+The next post is the final one in this series—we will use systematic test cases to verify the entire implementation and compare performance differences with the Chromium version.